bmfukushima/KatanaWidgets/SuperTools/Constraint/README.md

   * override to flip the stack order.
 As for some reason this stack order is coming in reversed...
 * Maintain offset
   * Parent child constraint
-  * GUI Update
-    * Hide/show the widget when the ConstraintType is set to a specific type
-  * Bypass switch for maintain offset?